nealcaren/CrisisOpportunity/markdown/social_organization.md

-economic, social and spiritual conditions among Negroes, and in general to promote, encourage, assist and engage in any and all kinds of work for improving the industrial, economic, social and spiritual conditions among Negroes.^[32.
-"A Regional Conference Memorandum for Local Secretaries," p.
+economic, social and spiritual conditions among Negroes, and in general to promote, encourage, assist and engage in any and all kinds of work for improving the industrial, economic, social and spiritual conditions among Negroes.^["A Regional Conference Memorandum for Local Secretaries," p.
 I.]

 The original purpose of the League, then, was primarily to engage in social work.
 Its early activities were more or less confined to that